messydesign/design-sprint/0-Pre-Sprint/README.md

 Think what would have happened if you’d spent weeks or months implementing this solution!

-What to do next: Start your next sprint back at the drawing board with step 1 (understand).
+What to do next: Start your next sprint back at the drawing board with step 1 (Understand).
 (Hint: the results of this study are perfect fodder for reviewing and building understanding as a group.)

 ### Review design sprint documentation and schedule